What is the Anomaly Detector API?

 - Process the API response by parsing the returned JSON message.

-- Please refer to this technical blog Introducing Azure Anomaly Detector API about the algorithms under the hood.
+- Please refer to technical blogs Introducing Azure Anomaly Detector API and Overview of SR-CNN algorithm in Azure Anomaly Detector about the algorithms under the hood.

 - Please refer to this paper Time-Series Anomaly Detection Service at Microsoft (accepted by KDD 2019) for the cutting-edge SR-CNN algorithms developed by Microsoft.